Whatsapp Icon

 Stay Hydrated

-Drinking enough water is important to help your body function properly, especially if youre experiencing side effects from treatment like nausea or diarrhea.
+Drinking enough water is important to help your body function properly, especially if you're experiencing side effects from treatment like nausea or diarrhoea.

 Practice Stress-Reduction Techniques